 The challenges of cloud security

 Once you establish your company’s cloud maturity level, you can begin to focus on security challenges.
 Here’s what companies need to understand about cloud security, as opposed to on-premise security, before they start their journey:

-Traditional perimeter-based security does not work anymore; instead, it’s much safer to use defense-in-depth and zero-trust architectures.
+- Traditional perimeter-based security doesn’t work anymore; instead, it’s much safer to use defense-in-depth and zero-trust architectures.

 Similarly, the security approach to the cloud also goes through a transformation.
 Answering the following questions can help you develop your cloud strategy:

 - Do you communicate with your application development team(s)?